 Acid-Alkaline Imbalance.
 The body has an elaborate system of checks and balances to keep its pH level at a steady 7.4.
 A diet high in acidic foods, such as grains, forces the body to pull calcium from the bones to keep things on an even keel.
 When researchers looked at how the diets of more than 500 women affected their bone density, they found that a diet high in refined grains, among other nutrient-poor foods, was linked to bone loss.
 A highly acidic diet also chips away at our cellular vitality and immunity in ways that can make us vulnerable to chronic disease.
 “Grains are the only plant foods that generate acidic byproducts,” says Davis.
 “Wheat, in particular, is among the most potent sources of sulfuric acid, a powerful substance that quickly overcomes the neutralizing effects of alkaline bases.”

-This article originally appeared as “A Grain of Truth” in the July/August 2012 issue.
+This article has been updated.
+It originally appeared as “A Grain of Truth” in the July/August 2012 issue.